CoderAcademy-MEL/html-css-challenges/03-flexbox.md

 ### Challenge 10

-This is the challenge we'll be completing [throughout most of Monday](http://www.csszengarden.com/) and early Tuesday.
-Read through the documentation and look at some of the examples before you start.
+This challenge ties everything we've done in CSS together.
+It's practice for your portfolio assignments.

-Put simply, the task is to download the HTML template that's provided and implement your own styling 🎨.
+Firstly, go to [this link](http://www.csszengarden.com/) and download the template HTML and CSS files.

+Your goal is to style the provided markup 🎨.
+So no editing of the HTML!
+You can only write CSS.

 If you're proud of your work I'd love for you to demo it to the class on Tuesday next week!

 ### Challenge 11